KufiyaTech/WRO2024-/README.md

 The PID controller is a critical component in our system, ensuring the vehicle maintains a stable and accurate trajectory.
 By balancing the immediate response (P), accumulated error correction (I), and predictive adjustment (D), the PID controller allows for precise control of the vehicle's movements, even in dynamic and challenging environments.

 ### 3.2 Turn Execution

+## 4. Obstacle Avoidance Round Challenge

+### 4.1 Obstacle Challenge Overview

+**Round objectives:**

+•	Detecting red and green pillars.

+•	Detecting orange and blue lines.

+•	Turn right if detecting red pillar.

+•	Turn left if detecting green pillar.

+•	Turn when detecting blue or orange line.

+•	Move straight between the internal and external walls.

+**Round constraints:**

+•	The positions of the pillars are random.

+•	The number of the pillars is random.

 ### 5. Designing Process